 The foods of ancient Greece were similar to foods we eat today but did not include many items that have become important parts of modern Greek cooking.
 For example, tomatoes, peppers, potatoes, and bananas didn't arrive in Greece until after the discovery of the Americas in the 15th century, because that's where those foods originated.
 Also, lemons, oranges, eggplant, and rice arrived later.

-The ancient Greeks enjoyed a varied diet.
-Vegetables, legumes, and fruit were the mainstay.
-Being a coastal country with many islands, fish and seafood were plentiful.
-Animal husbandry and hunting brought meats and game to the menu.
-The consumption of fish and meat varied in accordance with the wealth and location of the household.
+Ancient Greeks enjoyed a varied diet of vegetables, legumes, and fruit as the mainstay.
+But, being a coastal country with many islands, fish and seafood were an important part of the diet and animal husbandry and hunting brought meats and game to the menu.
+However, the consumption of fish and meat varied in accordance with the wealth and location of the household.

 Grains and Cereals

-It is believed that plums were among the first fruits ever domesticated by humans.
-It was a popular ancient fruit.
+It is believed that plums were among the first fruits ever domesticated by humans and it was a popular ancient fruit.
 Other orchard fruits consumed were apples, pears, and quinces.
-Other fruits that were available included carob (a pod from the carob tree), jujubes (red dates), and bergamot oranges, which was the first citrus fruit to make its way into Greek cuisine before lemon became a staple in modern times.
+In general, other fruits that were available included carob (a pod from the carob tree), jujubes (red dates), and bergamot oranges, which were the first citrus fruit to make its way into Greek cuisine before lemon became a staple in modern times.

 Legumes (Beans and Nuts)